France - Education

 Investments in education, alongside areas such as health and agriculture, are viewed by the government as contributing to the stabilization of the Sahel region.
 Investments in that region focus on employability through education and training, to strengthen the links between education, employability, and security.

 According to the OECD, education was the largest sector of France’s bilateral ODA in 2019; it received US$1.3 billion or 14% of bilateral funding in 2019 including in-country student costs.

-These costs also distort the picture of France’s funding priorities within education.
-Three quarters of France’s bilateral education ODA is spent on post-secondary education (US$828 million in 2015): Nearly all of this (95%) is costs associated with students from developing countries studying in France.
-Secondary education is the second-largest sub-sector, with funding at US$124 million or 11% in 2015.
-As secondary and post-secondary education are considered important in supporting youth employability and in turn strengthening the economy – a key priority of France’s development policy – it is likely that they will continue to receive larger amounts of funding going forward.
+In-country student costs also distort the picture of France’s funding priorities within the sector.
+Two-thirds of France’s bilateral education ODA was spent on post-secondary education in 2019 (US$898 million).
+Nearly all of this consists of costs associated with students from low-income countries studying in France.
+Secondary education is the second-largest sub-sector, with funding at US$131 million, or 10%, in 2019.
+As secondary and post-secondary education are considered important in supporting youth employability and, in turn, strengthening the economy – a key priority of France’s development policy – it is likely funding to these sub-sectors will increase in the future.